Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Limitations

 \section{Limitations}

 While our framework improves directional role binding and generalization on rare compositions, several limitations remain:

-\textbf{Multi-Object Interactions.} Fig.~\ref{fig:failures} illustrates that both pretrained models and our FT Inter.
-Models struggle to correctly depict relations involving more than two entities.
+\textbf{Multi-Object Interactions.} Fig.~\ref{fig:failures} illustrates that both pretrained models and our ReBind Models struggle to correctly depict relations involving more than two entities.
 For instance, the prompt ``puppy throwing a ball to a boy'' fails to generate coherent spatial and role configurations.
 This underscores the challenge of extending directional composition frameworks to multi-object action-based relations.
-Moreover, we observe that when generating ``doll holding grandpa'' FT Inter and baselines may represent both doll and grandpa as a doll, we conjecture this originates in a lack of context on whether grandpa is a doll or real.
+Moreover, we observe that when generating ``doll holding grandpa'' ReBind and baselines may represent both doll and grandpa as a doll, we conjecture this originates in a lack of context on whether grandpa is a doll or real.

+\textbf{Visual Artifacts and Image Quality.} We observe that ReBind may introduce visual artifacts, such as object entanglement (e.g., a cat with a mouse tail) and mimic the synthetic training data style.
+We further evaluated ReBind on COCO in Table~\ref{tab:coco_fid_clip} and observed comparable CLIPScore and slightly higher FID, suggesting the drop in image quality is not significant.
+We invite future work to explore strategies for mitigating role collapse in action-based relations without compromising image quality or introducing visual artifacts.

-\textbf{Generalization limitations.} As shown in Table~\ref{tab:grouped_eval}, ReBind effectively decomposes rare compositions into learnable intermediate prompts that guide the model toward improved role binding and directional accuracy.
+\textbf{Generalization limitations.} Table~\ref{tab:grouped_eval} shows that ReBind effectively decomposes rare compositions into learnable intermediate prompts that guide the model toward improved role binding.
 Our results demonstrate meaningful generalization to novel objects and semantically similar relations.
 However, generalization to semantically distant or out-of-distribution relations (e.g., ``feeding'', ``kissing'') remains limited.
 Additionally, while intermediate prompts/compositions (e.g., ``mouse chasing cheese'') help the model internalize directional structure, they may introduce mild bias against their reverse (e.g., ``cheese chasing mouse’’), particularly when the reverse is itself rare or implausible.
-This highlights the importance of future extensions that incorporate better training strategies or objectives like contrastive learning across relations for mitigating such biases and generalization on unseen verbs.
+This highlights the importance of future extensions to incorporate better training strategies like contrastive learning across relations for preventing such biases.

-We emphasize that this is the first work to systematically evaluate directional role generalization in T2I models, shed light on origin of such limitation, and propose to use active/passive intermediates to improve generalization using a light-weight simple approach.
+We emphasize that this is the first work to systematically evaluate role bias in action-based relations, and propose to use active/passive intermediates to improve generalization using a simple approach.